datacarpentry/python-ecology-lesson/_episodes/01-starting-with-data.md

 To help the lesson run smoothly, let's ensure everyone is in the same directory.
 This should help us avoid path and file name issues.
 At this time please navigate to the workshop directory.
-If you working in IPython Notebook be sure that you start your notebook in the workshop directory.
+If you're working in IPython Notebook be sure that you start your notebook in the workshop directory.

 A quick aside that there are Python libraries like [OS